SaxionMechatronics/smartnav-dataset/docs/deployment.md

 dense_publish_en: false
 ```

 Then, we should tell more about the sensor configurations.
 The FASTLIO algorithm uses both the LiDAR and IMU and unlike the VINS-Fusion, can not operate on one of them alone.
 Each data (or ROS message) that the LiDAR and IMU sends, is time stamped up to milliseconds precision.
-We should specify whether these times are synchornized or not.
+We should specify whether these times are synchronized or not.
 Synchronization in the context of such multi-sensor setups mean 1) the times reported by these sensors should have the same time reference 2) the two sensors can sense the motion at the same moment in the reported time, not that there is a delay for when the LiDAR senses the motion compared to IMU.
 When we ensure this time synchronization, then we can compare or properly fuse the motion information reported by these sensors.

 The best way to make sure your data fusion is reliable is to make sure the data is actually synchronized in the **hardware level**.
 How to do this for two sensors (a LiDAR/Camera and an IMU) is out of our context because it requires real hardware to work with.

-If you use sensors that embed IMU whithin them (as most LiDARs in the market do), then you can trust this synchronization to your supplier.
+If you use sensors that embed IMU with in them (as most LiDARs in the market do), then you can trust this synchronization to your supplier.
 Otherwise, you can manually calibrate the LiDAR-IMU system using the LiDAR-IMU calibration tools and use the reported values in the config file in the following fields.
 As a last resort, the FASTLIO implementation can estimate the time difference between the two sensors in the runtime, and you can enable it to refine the delay estimation.